 Working from home with Microsoft Access

-If you need to use your Microsoft Access database from home as a result of the Coronavirus outbreak there are a number of solutions available:
+If you need to use your Microsoft Access database from home or remotely as a result of the Coronavirus outbreak there are a number of solutions available:

 Remote Desktop software lets you connect directly to your office computer and run applications as if you were in the office.
 The performance and functionality of the database should be the same as if you were sitting in the office.
 There are numerous options available including LogMeIn, GotoAssist, Teamviewer, RemotePC and Anydesk.